eworm-de/routeros-scripts/doc/netwatch-notify.md

 more than one record in dns - a high rate of configuration changes (and flash writes) at least.

+### No notification on host down

+Also suppressing the notification on host down is possible with parameter `no-down-notification`.
+This may be desired for devices that are usually powered off, but accessibility is of interest.

+    / tool netwatch add comment="notify, hostname=printer, no-down-notification" host=10.0.0.30;

+Go and get your coffee ☕️ before sending the print job.

 Also notification settings are required for e-mail, matrix and/or telegram.

 Tips & Tricks